• Skip to primary navigation

 Other bills she introduced were AB 25, a bill for the registration and licensing of graduate nurses.
 This bill was passed, vetoed and sustained.
 It was vetoed because it did not specify standards, but in an article in the Carson City Appeal on February 6, 1920, Governor Boyle stated that this bill was vetoed at the request of the nurses who did not like it.

 AB 94 (Chapter 178) was an act for the prevention of cruelty to animals defining certain terms and fixing the grade of crimes for violation thereof.
-This bill passed.
+This bill was passed.
 Assemblywoman Hurst held sincere convictions in her desire to protect helpless beasts.
 Some legislators arranged a street fight between a badger and a bulldog.
 Outraged, Hurst rose on the floor of the Assembly to protest this brutal plan.
 Speaker Fitzgerald humorously appointed himself a committee of one to investigate and report to the “lady from Washoe.”
 One version of the story declares that the Speaker displayed the “Badger” and revealed that it was a chamber pot.
 Needless to say, Sadie was the butt of a joke by some of her fellow legislators.
 Because of this incident, she became known as “one of the humane members of the lower house.”

 AB 271 (Chapter 234) referred to the crime of rape and raised the age of consent of females to age 18.
 The bill passed.
 An attempt to raise the age of consent from 16 to 18 had been presented at the four previous sessions and was tabled each time.
-That age of consent stands today.
+That age of consent still stands today.

-The outcome of Mrs. Hurst’s term in the Legislature was very good considering her novice status.
+The outcome of Hurst’s term in the Legislature was very good considering her novice status.
 Her bills received a somewhat better fate than those of many other freshman legislators.

-The women’s clubs wanted to be assured a quorum so this important issue could be ratified by Nevada.
-The groups got busy and sent letters to all the legislators requesting their attendance at a special session, which would be called by Governor Boyle.
 The Washoe delegation was even invited to ride a special train due to the poor condition of the road to Carson City.
 This train car was added to the regular Virginia & Truckee train.
 Approximately 50 men and women rode this train to Carson City.
-The women were extremely excited and put a banner on the side of the train calling it the “Suffrage Special”.
+The women were extremely excited and put a banner on the side of the train calling it the “Suffrage Special.”
 They attached the banner to the train with 71 tacks nailed into the side of the car.
 The banner made it to Carson City and was then removed by the conductor.
 He was upset that the women had defaced railroad property.

-Speaker Fitzgerald called the special session of the house to order.
-Due to the historical importance of the event and because Mrs. Sadie Hurst was the only woman representative in the legislature, he asked her to preside over the Assembly during passage of the resolution.
+Speaker Fitzgerald called the special session of the house to order at.
+Due to the historical importance of the event and because Mrs. Sadie Hurst was the only women representative in the legislature, he asked her to preside over the Assembly during the passage of the resolution.
 Mrs. Hurst took the chair, put the question and announced the vote with as much decorum and familiarity with parliamentary usages as any of her male colleagues.
 The resolution passed the Assembly 25 to 1 with Assemblyman Ferguson of Eureka County being the only nay vote.
 The resolution passed the Senate with every member present voting in its favor.

 A ratification ceremony was held in August 1920.
 Mrs. Hurst was on the committee in charge of planning this event and spoke on the “Women’s Part in the Ratification.”

-Sadie remained active in club work and it was noted that she was in charge of the Information and Reciprocity Bureau of the State Federation of Women’s Clubs in October of 1921.
+Sadie remained active in club work and it was noted that she was in charge of the Information and Reciprocity Bureau of the State Federation of Women’s Clubs in October 1921.
 She also gave an able address which showed intimate knowledge of the Nevada laws concerning women and children.

 The Hurst family left Nevada about 1922 and moved to California where Glenn and Dale founded a silk manufacturing plant in 1923 in Escondido.
 Glenn died suddenly in 1940 at age 56.

 Sadie Hurst opened a big door to women in Nevada politics.
 Since her session in the 1919 Legislature, there have only been three sessions – 1931, 1933, and 1947 – where a woman did not serve.
 During the 1995 Session over one-third of the Legislature was female.
-Fourteen years later, in the 2019 session, Nevada broke records as the first state in the union to have a female majority legislature, with 33 women holding 50.8% of the state’s 63 legislative seats.
+Fourteen years later, in the 2019 Session, Nevada broke records as the first state in the union to have a female majority legislature, with 33 women holding 50.8% of the state’s 63 legislative seats.

 Published Works:

-• Warren, Anna and Hurst, Sadie.
-Summary of Laws Concerning Women and Children.
+• 1923 Warren, Anna and Hurst, Sadie.
+“Summary of Laws Concerning Women and Children.”
 Nevada League of Women Voters.
-1923.

 Sources of Information: